telerik/justmock-docs/getting-started/system-requirements.md

 # System Requirements

-This topic describes the system requirements needed by __Telerik® JustMock__.
+This topic describes the system requirements needed by __Telerik JustMock__.

 ## Supported Operating Systems

-Telerik JustMock can be installed on any operating system that supports .NET Framework 4.7.2 or above, .NET Core 3.0 or above or .NET 5 or above.
-The following list shows the supported OS:
+The list below shows the operating systems supported by Telerik JustMock:

 | OS	  | Version |
 | ------- | --------|